raffazizzi/wartime-diamondback/_pages/instructions.md

 **Template for MEI Incipit Page**

 At the top of each incipit page you need to include these five elements
 - layout: mei
 - title: Title of Composition
 - author: Composer Last Name, First Name
 - permalink: /last-name-short-title or opus/number/
 - document: mei filename

+Include the following information
-- Type in the citation details about this composition based on the exact score used to create the incipits.
+- Provide citation details about this composition based on the exact score used to create the incipits.
 Start the citation with "In" and use an asterisk * around the title to italicize it.
 - Add a link to Primo, the stacks location, and call number ''<a href="Primo Link" target="_blank">Music Library Stacks Call Number</a>''
 - If a digital edition is available link to it and identify website/name of site.
 Type in: "Other editions available in <a href="external link" target="_blank">enter the name of the site here</a>"